This article helps you to get started with LYNX for Critical Chain Project Management (CCPM). The following topics will be addressed:

 Login as LYNX TameFlow user

-LYNX TameFlow can always be started via the LYNX.
-However, Team users, who only need to work with LYNX TameFlow can also just start using the separate LYNX TameFlow download link.
+For those who would also like to access LYNX TameFlow, TameFlow can always be started via LYNX.
+However, team users, who only need to work with LYNX TameFlow can also just start using the separate LYNX TameFlow download link.

 You can use the same login credentials for logging in into LYNX TameFlow: